 Subject to any necessary editorial changes, the article is either accepted for publication, accepted on the condition that the article is revised according to peer review recommendations, or rejected.
 Following a rejection, the author may resubmit the article with amendments; however, it should be noted that this will not guarantee acceptance.

-Prior to publication, the author will receive a post-editing proof of the article for approval along with any editorial queries which need to be addressed.
-The final article will be published on the SMGJ website and will be downloadable from the same location or via affiliated gateway sites.
+Prior to publication, the author will receive a copy edited PDF proof of the article for approval.
+The final article will be published on the SMGJ website and will be downloadable from the same location or via affiliated gateway sites such as DOAJ, EBSCO, Mendeley, Academia.

 Author information (name, title, position(s), institution(s))